gromacs/gromacs/docs/user-guide/mdrun-features.rst

 input files.
 The random seed for replica exchange is set with ``-reseed``.
 After every exchange, the velocities are scaled and neighbor searching is performed.
-See the Reference Manual for more details on how replica exchange functions in GROMACS.
+See the Reference Manual for more details on how replica exchange functions in |Gromacs|.

 Controlling the length of the simulation
 ----------------------------------------